nelsonic/github-scraper/README.md

 - GitHub has 3.4 Million users
 - yet the most followed person [Linus Torvalds](https://github.com/torvalds) only has 19k followers (so its a highly distributed network )
++ https://www.githubarchive.org/ attempts to archive all of GitHub
++ http://octoboard.com/ shows stats for the past 24h

 ## Tasks